magdala-n/ExploreIndonesia/README.md

 * The script demonstrates how to use the trained model to predict characters in an image.
 * It extracts characters using image processing techniques and displays the predicted text along with confidence scores and bounding box positions.

-Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, please feel free to submit a pull request.

 License
 This project is licensed under the MIT License.
 *To download this file:*